johnstonbl01/clementinejs/tutorials/tutorial-passport.md

 Now let's take advantage of the dotenv module we installed earlier.
 Begin by creating a new file named `.env` in the root project directory.
 Within this file, we will define variables which will be kept private.
 When the dotenv module is initialized (we'll get to this shortly), it stores these values on Node's `process.env` object.
 Each value in the `.env` file will create a new property on the object.

-In our case, we need to store 3 variables for GitHub authentication:
+In our case, we need to store 5 variables for GitHub authentication:

 1. The GitHub API Client ID
 2. The GitHub API Client Secret
+3. The MongoDB URI
+4. The Port number
-3. The URL for our app
+5. The URL for our app

-The URL isn't private information, but is used by Passport to determine the callback URL for authentication.
+The URL, MONGO_URI and PORT aren't private information, but are used at various points within the application.
+Indeed, these are typically stored in a file such as this.

 In the `.env` file:

 ```
 GITHUB_KEY=your-client-id-here
 GITHUB_SECRET=your-client-secret-here
+MONGO_URI=mongodb://localhost:27017/clementinejs
+PORT=8080
 APP_URL=http://localhost:8080/
 ```

 You'll simply need to paste the keys GitHub provides as part of the app registration into this file.

+`MONGO_URI` is the same as the URI we're passing to to the `mongoose.connect()` method in the `server.js` file.
+Hang on...
+What's a URI?
+URIs are [Uniform Resource Identifiers](https://en.wikipedia.org/wiki/Uniform_Resource_Identifier) and are strings of characters which identify the name of a resource.
+In our case, the resource is the MongoDB database and its port (`27017` and subsequent database (`clementinejs`).

-next, we need to include this `.env` file as part of our `.gitignore` file so that this file does not get tracked by Git.
+Next, we need to include this `.env` file as part of our `.gitignore` file so that this file does not get tracked by Git.
 This is an important step to ensure that these private keys remain private.

 _.gitignore_